Sivakumar001/Sivakumar001/README.md

 # Hi 👋,

 Hi guys, I'm Siva Kumar.
-I am currently studying as a CS major in Chennai, India. currently open for oppurtunities and would like to collaborate on projects based on java, python. contact me if you have same interest or some questions!
+I am currently studying as a CS major in India. currently open for oppurtunities and would like to collaborate on projects based on java, python. contact me if you have same interest or some questions!

 ## ⚡ Tech stack